mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/compose/Side effects.md

 The difference with LaunchedEffect is that LaunchedEffect is used for scoping jobs initiated by the composition, while rememberCoroutineScope is thought for scoping jobs initiated by a user interaction.

+### rememberCoroutineScope: obtain a composition-aware scope to launch a coroutine outside a composable

+As `LaunchedEffect` is a composable function, it can only be used inside other composable functions.
+In order to launch a coroutine outside of a composable, but scoped so that it will be automatically canceled once it leaves the composition, use [`rememberCoroutineScope`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#rememberCoroutineScope(kotlin.Function0)).
+Also use `rememberCoroutineScope` whenever you need to control the lifecycle of one or more coroutines manually, for example, cancelling an animation when a user event happens.

+`rememberCoroutineScope` is a composable function that returns a `CoroutineScope` bound to the point of the Composition where it's called.
+The scope will be cancelled when the call leaves the Composition.

 **produceState:**
 Use launchEffect internally and this build top on  LaunchedEffect.